jgagne/typography-2-fa-17/04-details-summary.md

 - [ ] Multi-sheet, 13″ × 19″ or larger, double-sided, folded ([bone folder](https://en.wikipedia.org/wiki/Bone_folder)), saddle-stapled (booklet), full-color CMYK. `#output` `#options`
   - Color laser photocopier/printer @ local/nearest print shop
     -  Printing without a bleed: 13″ × 19″ is the maximum paper size when printing through the manual bypass tray of most production color photocopiers/printers
-    - Print with a bleed bleed: 13″ × 19″ is the max paper size, but the max printing size, including bleed, is 12.5″ × 18.5″ with a final trim size of 12″ × 18″
+    - Print with a bleed: 13″ × 19″ is the max paper size, but the max printing size, including bleed, is 12.5″ × 18.5″ with a final trim size of 12″ × 18″
     - Consider avoiding bleeds for a maximum paper size
   - Broadsheet and tabloid newsprint printing
     - [Newspaper Club](https://www.newspaperclub.com/choose)